playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-portals/index.md

 ## Vue

-Once again Vue's straightforward API approach is visible through the pairing of its `provide` API, which hosts a variable of the location to present portals into, and its `Teleport` API which enables the portal's usage.
+Once again, Vue's straightforward API approach is visible through the pairing of its `provide` API, which hosts a variable of the location to present portals into, and its `Teleport` API, which enables the portal's usage.

 ```vue
 <!-- App.vue -->